-I should also note that airliners weren’t the only moving vehicle that employed stewardesses.
-Ships, cruise ship namely, employ them as well.
+I should also note that airliners weren’t the only moving vehicles that employed stewardesses.
+Ships, cruise ships namely, employ them as well.

 Thinking of the work of the stewardess, we come together for Stewardship Sunday.
 We are called to be stewards and stewardesses of the vehicle called the church.

 This analogy is interesting in numerous ways.
-One particular way I find interesting the we-are-stewards-of-the-church analogy is this: In history, the metaphor of a boat has often been used to describe the church.
-In fact, some churches have stained glass windows with boats as representative of the church.
-The church is to be fishers of men, yes.
+One particular way I find the we-are-stewards-of-the-church analogy interesting is this: In history, the metaphor of a boat has often been used to describe the church.
+In fact, some churches have stained glass windows with boats as representatives of the church.
+The church is to be fishers of people, yes.
 But we’re also called to be keepers, stewards, of the boat, of the ship called the church.

 Being stewards of the church certainly means maintaining the physical structure of the church.
 We like to be warm during the winter.
 And having a heating system that functions well and consistently means being good stewards of the church.
 Rick and Larry can tell you how this is an important yet expensive and time-consuming job.